TYPES OF REMOVABLE RETAINERS

 Acrylic removable retainers

 Made from a combination of metal and plastic, the removable traditional retainer can be both durable and practical when looked after.
 The metal clasps can allow for adjustment after the initial fitting, and these retainers may also be removed for eating.
-It’s also important to regularly clean the retainer as per your dentist's advice to avoid the build up of bacteria that can cause bad breath and staining.
+It’s also important to regularly clean the retainer as per your dental health professional’s advice to avoid the build up of bacteria that can cause bad breath and staining.